AllskyTeam/allsky/README.md

 	* Allsky Website:
 		* The Allsky Website is now installed in `~/allsky/html/allsky`.
-		* If an older version of the Website is found during website installation you'll be prompted to have its images and settings moved to the new location.
+		* If an older version of the Website is found during Website installation you'll be prompted to have its images and settings moved to the new location.
 		* The home page can be customized:
 			* You can specify the order, contents, look, and style of the icons on the left side.
 You can also hide an icon or display a new one.
 			* You can specify the order, contents, and style of the popout that appears on the right side.
 For example, you can add a link to pictures of your allsky camera.